ECSTeam/pcf-connect/README.md

 - `targets.json`: list of all target aliases in json format
 - `<alias>` dirs: each <alias> has its own directory
 - `<alias>/root_ca_certificate`: root CA certificate for connecting to the bosh director
-- `<alias>/deployments`: contains manifests for all bosh deployments associated with the director making it easy to switch your deployment with `bosh deployment <manifest-file>` (v1)
+- `<alias>/deployments`: contains manifests for all bosh deployments associated with the director making it easy to switch your deployment with `bosh deployment <manifest-file>`

 # Future Directions

 - Don't store ops man admin password in plain text in `$HOME/.pcf/targets.json`
 - Vault support
 - Make `pcf target` and `pcf targets` more informative
+- Don't require `uaac`
 - More options
   - auto-target newly created alias
   - `cf login` as non-admin user